For One who has no objective, nothing is relevant. (Confucius)

 After the incubation stage

-The knowledge that you are motivated, have achieved a sense of competency, purpose, and respect from your peers (as you see it) and the fact that you have become dedicated to maintain your motivation is overwhelmingly powerful.
-Once aligned with your child-like mind, absorbent of new information, your commitment helps blow away the negative voice.
+The knowledge that you are motivated, have achieved a sense of competency, purpose, and respect from your peers and the fact that you have become dedicated to maintain your motivation is overwhelmingly powerful.
+Once aligned with your child-like mind that is absorbent of new information, your commitment helps blow away any negative voices you might experience.
 You have achieved something new to live for rather than just something to deal with.

 You can benefit from setting aside a little time every day to exercise the incubation stage.
 The idea is to develop the habit of paying attention to your own observations during the day.
 What kind of negativity impedes you?
 Hopefully, you will strengthen your motivation and develop greater trust in your own motivation process and instinctively turn to it when you are confronted with apathy and negativity.